Jarmila Wolfe: 2006: Top 100 breakthrough and WTA Tour doubles titles

-At the end of the month, entering a Grand Slam tournament as a direct entrant for the first time at the French Open, as world No. 100, she defeated lower-ranked wildcard Stéphanie Cohen-Aloro in round one before losing in straight sets to world No. 9, Patty Schnyder, in round two.
+At the end of the month, entering a major tournament as a direct entrant for the first time at the French Open, as world No. 100, she defeated lower-ranked wildcard Stéphanie Cohen-Aloro, before losing in straight sets to world No. 9, Patty Schnyder, in round two.

-The following week, in early June, she entered a $75k event at Prostějov in the Czech Republic and defeated two Czech players in succession, world No. 31, Lucie Šafářová, and world No. 239, Renata Voráčová, before losing in the quarterfinals to in-form Italian Romina Oprandi in straight sets.
+The following week, in early June, she entered a $75k event at Prostějov in the Czech Republic and defeated two Czech players in succession, world No. 31, Lucie Šafářová, and world No. 239, Renata Voráčová, before losing in the quarterfinals to in-form Italian Romina Oprandi, in straight sets.

-Buoyed by her career-best ranking of world No. 86, she reached the second round of the Tier III tournament at Birmingham with a 6–3, 6–4 win over Yuan Meng, before losing to Japanese veteran Ai Sugiyama.
-She then came through three rounds of qualifying in straight sets at Eastbourne, a Tier II tournament, with wins over Stéphanie Foretz, Galina Voskoboeva and Samantha Stosur, but lost in the first round of the main draw to Russian former world No. 2, Anastasia Myskina.
+Buoyed by her career-best ranking of world No. 86, she reached the second round of the Tier III tournament at Birmingham with a straight-sets win over Yuan Meng, before losing to Japanese veteran Ai Sugiyama.
+She then came through three rounds of qualifying in straight sets at Eastbourne, a Tier II tournament, with wins over Stéphanie Foretz, Galina Voskoboeva and Samantha Stosur but lost in the first round of the main draw to Russian former world No. 2, Anastasia Myskina.
 A week later, as a direct entrant at Wimbledon, she lost to Australian Nicole Pratt in the first round.

 At the $50k event in Vittel, France she won the event, beating Frenchwoman Olivia Sanchez.
 Her ranking rose to No. 86.
 However, in the Tier IV tournament in Budapest the following week, she lost in the first round to fellow Slovak Martina Suchá.

-As a direct entrant to the main draw of the US Open, she reached the third round with straight-sets victories over American Alexa Glatch and the Ukraine's Viktoriya Kutuzova before succumbing to Dinara Safina, 3–6, 0–6.
+As a direct entrant to the main draw of the US Open, she reached the third round with straight-sets victories over Alexa Glatch and the Viktoriya Kutuzova, before succumbing to Dinara Safina, 3–6, 0–6.
 As a result, her ranking leapt to No. 65.

 Despite an uninspired finish to 2006, she finished the year ranked world No. 71.